noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 #### 🐰 Rabbit Hole: Python Library Hijacking

 There is a python file in fi's home named `sniffer.py`.
 This is the code that detected our `nmap` scan and started the implant callnig out to us.
-It would require elevated permissions to run the networknig code, and seeing it's log owned and wrtten to by root is a good indication that this would be a nice attack vector.
+It would require elevated permissions to run the networknig libraries, and seeing it's log owned and wrtten to by root is a good indication that this would be a nice attack vector.
 Alas, it seems to be well secured from Python library hijacking and we aren't privy to the job launching it.

 ## Become www-data